algosphere/algo-website/content/en/algoconsulting.md

 ---

 {{< lead >}}
-The AlgoConseil branch of the Alliance Algosphère aims to support organizations that contribute to the alleviation of suffering by offering them all the services necessary for their functioning, particularly in terms of consulting, organization and information systems.
+The AlgoConsulting branch of the Algosphere Alliance aims to support organizations that contribute to the alleviation of suffering by offering them all the services necessary for their functioning, particularly in terms of consulting, organization and information systems.

-To be part of the AlgoConseil branch, it is necessary to be an "ally" of Algosphère.
+To be part of the AlgoConsulting branch, it is necessary to be an "ally" of Algosphere.
 Contact us to be listed on this page.

-Here is the list of AlgoConseil service providers:
+Here is the list of AlgoConsulting service providers:
 {{< /lead >}}

 ---